Hunger rates are surging

 The IRC has developed several new solutions for malnutrition that together offer the potential for transformative change:

-1. Create a unified treatment programme.
+1. Create a unified treatment program.

 There are currently two different treatments for children with severe acute malnutrition and children with moderate acute malnutrition, supported by two different United Nations agencies.
 This duplication creates inefficiencies, wastes critical resources, and makes it difficult for children to access the care they need.

-The IRC believes the way forward is to create a combined and simplified treatment process—one that allows all children with acute malnutrition to be treated using a single programme.
+The IRC believes the way forward is to create a combined and simplified treatment process—one that allows all children with acute malnutrition to be treated using a single program.
 Our research, similar to other studies that have examined combined approaches to acute malnutrition treatment, found that it is effective to treat children with severe and moderate acute malnutrition together.
-This new, streamlined way of working offers the promise of stretching every pound for treatment further.
+This new, streamlined way of working offers the promise of stretching every dollar for treatment further.

 2. Bring treatment to children

-Our solution is to bring treatment straight to children in their homes and communities, adapting our programmes to safely provide continuing care during the coronavirus crisis.
+Our solution is to bring treatment straight to children in their homes and communities, adapting our programs to safely provide continuing care during the coronavirus crisis.
 We’ve already seen success with this approach in training local health workers to treat diseases like pneumonia or malaria.

 We’ve also created simple and intuitive tools that community health workers can use to diagnose acute malnutrition.
 One example is a color-coded armband that anyone can use to measure upper-arm circumference.